-- the appointment, employment, dismissal, discipline, promotion, demotion or compensation of an employee or; official, or student or the investigation of charges or complaints against such individual, unless an employee, official or student requests a public hearing (the Board will not hold an executive session for the discipline of one of its members for conduct related to the performance of his/her official duties or for his/her removal from office); - 2. the purchase of property for public purposes or for the sale of property at competitive bidding, if premature disclosure of information would give an unfair advantage to a person whose personal, private interest is adverse to the general public interest; - 3. specialized details of security arrangements where disclosure of the matters discussed might reveal information that could be used for the purpose of committing or avoiding prosecution for, a violation of the law; - 4. matters required to be kept confidential by Federal law or State statutes; - 5. preparing for, conducting or reviewing negotiations with public employees concerning their compensation or other terms and conditions of their employment; - 6. in-person conferences with an attorney for the Board concerning disputes involving the Board that are the subject of pending or imminent court action or - 7. consideration of confidential information related to the marketing plans, specific business strategy, production techniques, trade secrets or personal financial statements of an applicant for economic development assistance, or negotiations with other political subdivisions respecting requests for economic development assistance provided that: - A. the information is directly related to a request for economic development assistance that is to be provided or administered under provisions of State law authorized in Ohio Revised Code Section 121.22(G)(8)(1), or involves public infrastructure improvements or the extension of utility services that are directly related to an economic development project and
+- 1. the appointment, employment, dismissal, discipline, promotion, demotion or compensation of an employee or, official, or student or the investigation of charges or complaints against such individual, a public employee, official, licensee, or regulated individual (student), unless and the public employee, official, licensee, or regulated individual (student) requests a public hearing (the Board will not hold an executive session for the discipline of one of its members for conduct related to the performance of his/her official duties or for his/her removal from office); - 2. the purchase of property for public purposes or for the sale of property at competitive bidding, if premature disclosure of information would give an unfair advantage to a person whose personal, private interest is adverse to the general public interest; - 3. specialized details of security arrangements where disclosure of the matters discussed might reveal information that could be used for the purpose of committing or avoiding prosecution for, a violation of the law; - 4. matters required to be kept confidential by Federal law or State statutes; - 5. preparing for, conducting or reviewing negotiations with public employees concerning their compensation or other terms and conditions of their employment; - 6. in-person conferences with an attorney for the Board concerning disputes involving the Board that are the subject of pending or imminent court action or - 7. consideration of confidential information related to the marketing plans, specific business strategy, production techniques, trade secrets or personal financial statements of an applicant for economic development assistance, or negotiations with other political subdivisions respecting requests for economic development assistance provided that: - A. the information is directly related to a request for economic development assistance that is to be provided or administered under provisions of State law authorized in Ohio Revised Code Section 121.22(G)(8)(1), or involves public infrastructure improvements or the extension of utility services that are directly related to an economic development project and